Reading Time: 8 minutes

 If you decide to opt to ship your car by train, it is important to follow these steps:

-- After shopping around, select the most reputable and reliable company you can find to collect your car from your home and take it to the train depot.
+- After shopping around, select the most reputable and reliable auto shippers company you can find to collect your car from your home and take it to the train depot.
 Make sure they are insured and have a good track record in the industry.

 - Select your preferred option – open or enclosed rail car.

-- Arrange your car shipment by rail a week or two in advance and allow up to one month for delivery.
+- Arrange your car relocation by rail a week or two in advance and allow up to one month for delivery.
 You could always ask the company how long shipment usually takes along your chosen line.

 - Remove any personal items or valuables from the car, including removable stereo systems and accessories.